push-based/observable-hq--audit/README.md

 ![img-observablehq-section-usage-identified_michael-hladky](https://user-images.githubusercontent.com/10064416/162597373-96476722-68c0-447f-8aa8-fba12fe0ef79.PNG)

 From what I understand now, the animation is driven by transform and some properties are translated.
-The animated elements are all contained by on container with fixed `with` and `height`.
+The animated elements are all contained by on container with fixed `width` and `height`.
 Some elements are animated out of the container border-box and faded out.

 I can access all selected elements like this `document.querySelectorAll('.jsx-6e9c885e3fde48d5 > div')`.